 The University of South Carolina partners with dozens of universities globally to provide international exchange.
-Check out the highlighted universities below and then discover more exciting places to do Global Exchange on the Study Abroad website!
+Check out the highlighted universities below and then discover more exciting places to do Global Exchange on the Education Abroad website!

 American University of Cairo